Emergency Vet Sydney – 24/7 Trusted Care

 Frequently Asked Questions

-Common questions pet owners ask regarding dog vaccinations
+Common questions pet owners ask regarding emergency pet care

 Before coming into a clinic, call ahead if possible to inform them of your arrival and your pet’s condition.
 Although walk-ins are welcome, the team can be prepared for you if you ring first.
 Bring along any current medications and relevant medical history.

 Our Sydney Animal Hospital clinics operate with slightly different daytime opening hours and extended hours, please refer to their contact details above.
-The extended-hours vet clinics in Sydney that we refer patients to are always open.
+The 24 hour emergency vet clinics that we refer patients to are always open.

-Your pet will be assessed upon arrival, with wait times based on urgency, not on a first come first serve basis.
+Your pet will be assessed upon arrival at a 24 hour emergency vet, with wait times based on urgency, not on a first come first serve basis.
 Longer waits often mean your pet is stable and not in severe discomfort or distress.

 Expenses vary and depend on the severity of your pet’s symptoms and any treatments required.
 You can discuss estimated costs with the veterinary staff, including payment plan options or pet insurance coverage.